Testing Overview

 ## Testing Philosophy

 Healthcare workflows are long and multi-step.
-A single patient interaction might span 20 or more steps across scheduling, insurance verification, clinical documentation, EHR writeback, and outbound follow-up calls.
+A single patient interaction might span 20 or more steps across scheduling, insurance verification, EHR writeback, and outbound follow-up calls.
 These workflows touch multiple external systems, each with its own availability characteristics, rate limits, and failure modes.

 Testing these workflows against live systems repeatedly is impractical.
 External dependencies are unreliable, test cycles become slow, and results are flaky.
 Developers should not need access to a live EHR or a working telephony stack to verify that their agent logic is correct.